optilude/SublimeTextIgorPlugin/README.txt

 On save of a Python file, igor --reap will be run to reap the contents of the file.

-Use CMD+I to run the current file through mr.igor to add missing imports.
+Use CMD+ALT+I to run the current file through mr.igor to add missing imports.